telvis07/stats/stats-101-book-summary.md

 ## Binomial
 Suppose that _n_ independent Bernoulli trials are performed, each with the same success probability p.
 Let _X_ be the number of successes.
 The distribution of X is called a _Binomial distribution_.
-For example, let

 ### Binomial Density
-A density plot shows the probability that a random variable *equals* some discrete value.
 The plot shows the probability of getting *exactly* _x_ HEADS in 10 coin flips where the probability of HEADS is 20%.

 <img src="stats-101-book-summary_files/figure-html/dbinom-1.png" style="display: block; margin: auto;" />

 ### Binomial Cumulative distribution

-The distribution plot shows the probability that a random variable *is less than* some value.
 The plot shows the probability of getting *less than* _x_ HEADS in 10 coin flips where the probability of HEADS is 20%.

 <img src="stats-101-book-summary_files/figure-html/pbinom-1.png" style="display: block; margin: auto;" />